DAOmasons/daomasons-docs/docs/Rituals/ritual-of-acumen.md

 Manual:

-Create the starting docs for this test.
-We need to document the tactical meeting format, make sure our docs are consistent, and have some very concise documents about the basics of critical thinking.
+- Create the starting docs for this test.
+- Document the tactical meeting format.
+- Make sure our docs are consistent
+- Concise documentation about the basics of critical thinking.

 Systematized

-Then we can feed these documents into ChatGPT and have it generate a log list of questions.
-We store those questions privately and then provide a randomized list of questions to the new member.
+Use AI LLM to analyze criticial thinking docs and provide a long list of questions.
+Questions are stored privately and then provide a randomized list of questions to the new member.

 We will test this system on ourselves first.

 #### Endgame

-Hard to tell what items we can fully automate.
-This is a system that definitely requires feedback from the Core Members.
+It can be challenging to determine which tasks can be entirely automated.
+This system necessitates input from the Core Members.

-Automation is risky because we don't want to create a system that is too easy to game.
-We should have humans present to verify that the new member is actually studying the material.
+Automation poses risks, as we aim to avoid creating a system that can be easily exploited.
+It is essential to have human involvement to ensure that new members are genuinely engaging with the material.

 ## Details